 However, confirming the effects of magnesium on these conditions will require more research.

 Magnesium deficiency, or hypomagnesemia, is much more common than hypermagnesemia, especially in otherwise healthy individuals.
-Some research indicates that 10–30 percent of people have low levels of magnesium.
+Some

 The Office of Dietary Supplements at the American National Institutes of Health recommend the following daily allowances of magnesium:

 - 350–360 mg during pregnancy

 People can meet their magnesium needs through the diet and dietary supplements:

 - legumes, such as black beans and kidney beans